 - Take care of your diabetes.
 Work with your healthcare team to keep your glucose within target range, and keep your HbA1c within normal limits.

-If you would like to learn more about diabetic foot care, or different approaches to keeping your glucose within target range, call us at (440) 331-5190.
-Our office is in North Olmsted at 28873 Lorain Road, suite 2400.
-Integrative Health Management provides multidimensional approaches and techniques to assists the whole body in healing from pain and stress.
+If you would like to learn more about diabetic foot care, or different approaches to keeping your glucose within target range, book an online consultation with us now.
+Integrative Health Management provides multidimensional approaches and techniques to assist the whole body in healing from pain and stress.